Melanoma and other skin cancers

-The safety and effectiveness of combination sunscreen and insect repellant products remain unclear.
-While sunscreen should be re-applied frequently, insect repellant applied too often could be toxic.
+The safety and effectiveness of combination sunscreen and insect repellent products remain unclear.
+While sunscreen should be reapplied frequently, insect repellent applied too often could be toxic.

 Organic formulas and inorganic microfine oxides do not protect against visible light, which is a problem for people who have light-sensitive skin conditions, including actinic prurigo, porphyria, and chronic actinic dermatitis.

 Calculating SPF.
 SPF is a ratio based on the amount of UVB radiation needed to turn sunscreen- or sunblock-treated skin red compared to non-treated skin.
 For instance, people who sunburn in 5 minutes and who want to stay in the sun for 150 minutes might use an SPF 30 sunscreen.
 The formula would be: 30 (the SPF number) times 5 (minutes to burn) = 150 minutes in the sun.

 Protection offered by sunscreens may be classified as follows:

 Under the new FDA guidelines, the maximum UVB protection factor has been raised from SPF 30 to 50.
 Since an SPF of 50 blocks approximately 98% of UVB rays, numbers higher than that are not really providing much more protection.
 No sunscreen can block 100% of harmful rays.